About WCSI

 Research:

 WCSI 2.0 recognizes that without research, nursing as a discipline is in danger of becoming obsolete and voiceless.
-We are on a mission to continue the research which captures and incorporates professional criteria of caring/healing (Caritas) with national outcomes, New credentials are being developed based upon Caring Science programs.
+We are on a mission to continue the research which captures and incorporates professional criteria of caring/healing (Caritas) with national outcomes.
+New credentials are being developed based upon caring science programs.
 Research based upon caring science is leading to higher human caring/compassion standards for patient care and wider implications for our world and humanity.
-New ventures such as working in partnership with Press Ganey and gathering empirical data will support the theory and science of Human Caring, to restore the profound nature of caring-healing, affirming the ethic and ethos of Love and Compassion back into Healthcare.
+New ventures such as working in partnership with Press Ganey and gathering empirical data will support the theory and science of Human Caring, to restore the profound nature of caring-healing, affirming the ethic and ethos of Love and Compassion back into healthcare.